Not Everything in the Orlando area costs money!

 Millenia Fine Art offers the largest collection of museum-quality paintings and sculptures in the Southeast.
 Collections include basket work, photography, lenticulars and glasswork.
 For more information, call 407-304-8100.

 Zora Neale Hurston National Museum of Fine Arts provides a place where the public can view the works of artists from African decent and celebrates the life and works of the famous Florida novelist for which the museum was named.
-For more information, visit zoranealehurstonfestival.com or call 407-647-3307.
+Located in the town of Eatonville, just north of downtown Orlando, visit hurstonmuseum.org or call 407-647-3307.

 Black Hammock Adventures on Lake Jessup, offers free live alligator and bird exhibits.
 Watch trainers feed the 12-foot (4 meters), 650-pound (295 kilograms) resident gator, Hammy, on Sunday afternoons.
 At the Lazy Gator Bar, guests can join the deck party every Friday and Saturday night and listen to free live music.
 For more information, visit theblackhammock.com or call 407-365-1244.